JINJ95/Employee-Tracker/README.md

 <h1>Description</h1>

-Solution for managing a company's employees using node, inquirer, and MySQL!
+Solution for managing a company's employees using node, inquirer, and MySQL!!
 <h1>Table of Contents</h1>

 <ul>